Soltobekov/Soltobekov/README.md

 - 👋 Hi, I’m Uluk Soltobekov My nickname Ghostbart.
-I love programming.
-I'm from Kyrgyzstan, city Bishkek
+I'm from Kyrgyzstan
-- 👀 I’m interested in football, learning languages and codding
+- 👀 I’m interested in learning languages and codding
 - 🌱 I’m currently learning JavaScript and Python
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...